osen/stent/README.md

 Leak Detector
 -------------
 There is also basic support for leak detection.
-Have a look at the "src/tests/leak.c" project for more information.
+Have a look at the *src/tests/leak.c* program for more information.

 For a simple example, if a leak exists, a message will appear such as: